danielmzak/helm-ytt-templates/README.md

 ```
 - see: generated env settings [`dev-env-vars.sh`](./be-apps/sube-dummy-service/scripts/dev-env-vars.sh)
 - see: [cicd scrips](./cicd/scripts/)
-- this process could be simplified (redeploy-to-{env}, but bitbucket have same limits (doable in github/gitlab))
+- this process could be simplified (redeploy-to-{env-variable}), but bitbucket have same limits (doable in github/gitlab))

 ---
 ## Notes: